caktus/talks/djangocon/2013/scaling/scaling.rst

 Presenter notes
 ---------------

-- There are lots of good reasons to load test, most of which fall along the same lines of why we do any testing
+- There are lots of good reasons to do this, most of which fall along the same lines of why we do any testing
 - We want to discover problems and fix them before our users see them
 - In this case, we're really testing the infrastructure itself, answering questions like: Did we configure all the different services correctly?
 Can my current system architecture handle the load?
 - Problems of scale are particulary easy to ignore, because you really don't see them during development unless you try really hard
-- Conversely, load testing lets you avoid premature optimization by backing up configuration choices with real data rather than abstract guesses
+- Load testing also lets you avoid premature optimization by backing up configuration choices with real data rather than abstract guesses

 ----